Skip to main content

 Where save office fits the reinstatement clock

 A reinstatement that involves a registered agent change benefits from the 24-hour activation that a save office address provides.
 The new registered agent slot needs a real commercial address with a license agreement, and the SOS will not accept a placeholder.
-The 24-hour activation closes the new-address-acquisition step, leaving only the state filing window as the gating step.
+The 24-hour activation closes the step of securing the new address, leaving the state filing window as the remaining bottleneck.

 save office operates seven commercial-classified addresses across the US, each with a license agreement on file naming the LLC as the licensee, USPS commercial classification, and the option to add registered agent service in the same state.
 The companion guides on building business credit and the three business addresses every LLC needs cover the address-stack rebuild that often follows a reinstatement, since the same address has to work across the SOS records, the IRS records, the bank records, and the credit bureau records once the LLC is back in good standing.